lucafisc/push_swap/README.md

 <p align="center">
 <img src="https://i.imgur.com/XUaDkkE.png" alt="drawing" width="120"/>
 </p>
 This project is a sorting algorithm project from the 42 School curriculum.
 The goal is to sort an array of integers using only very limited operations.
+To learn more about the algorithm you can check [my article on medium about it.](https://medium.com/@lucafischer_11396/two-stacks-one-goal-understanding-the-push-swap-algorithm-e08e5986f657)

 - [How it works](#how-it-works)